9 Best 4-inch Car Speakers of 2023 – Reviews & Top Picks

-With their REF-4022cfx 4″ speakers, Infinity Reference has delivered mid-priced speakers that provide a surprisingly strong performance.
+With their REF-4022cfx 4″ speakers, Infinity Reference has delivered mid-priced speakers with surprisingly strong performance.
 Featuring a sturdy Plus One+ polypropylene woofer with a significantly larger cone than found on most speakers of similar size, these speakers have plenty of punch, and they’re also capable of delivering smooth and accurate highs.

-When you are looking to buy a set of 4-inch speakers (or any other sized speakers for that matter), there are several things that you need to consider.
-These included the type of speakers that you want to install and the unique specifications and features of the various models that fit your budget.
+When you are looking to buy a set of 4-inch speakers (or any other sized speakers, for that matter), there are several things that you need to consider.
+This includes the type of speakers you want to install and the unique specifications and features of the various models that fit your budget.

 Build quality is more of a consideration when purchasing budget speakers.
-At the lower end of the market, you are not going to be able to expect the same exacting standards as in high-end speakers.
+At the lower end of the market, you will not be able to expect the same standards as in high-end speakers.
 So, it’s worth taking the time to consider reviews and see what other people have had to say about the quality of the speakers you are considering buying before you part with your money.

 Sensitivity and Power handling

 Sensitivity refers to the amount of power that speakers need to produce sound.
 If you have speakers with higher sensitivity, they will need less power.
-They may be more suitable for low powered stereo units such as factory fitted or inexpensive aftermarket models.
-Whereas low sensitivity speakers require more power.
+They may be more suitable for low-powered stereo units such as factory-fitted or inexpensive aftermarket models.
+However, low-sensitivity speakers require more power.

-Hopefully, having read our reviews, you’ve now got a good idea of what you are looking for in a set of 4-inch speakers.
-All of the speakers we have reviewed in this article are what you might consider being good speakers, and could be the right choice for you.
+Hopefully, having read our reviews, you now have a good idea of what you are looking for in a set of 4-inch speakers.
+All of the speakers we have reviewed in this article are what you might consider good speakers and could be the right choice for you.
 However, our winners are: